 Better systems win wars.

-Truenumbers layers on top of proven technology stacks, providing a common data language across systems and domains.
-Both human and machine readable, Truenumber data is supported by scalable storage and system services that just work.
+Truenumbers layers on top of proven technology stacks, providing a common data language across systems and domains, well-suited to fusion applications.
+Both human and machine readable, truenumber data is supported by scalable storage and system services that just work.
 No science projects, no ontologies or endless abstract modeling exercises.

 Defense-oriented capabilities of Truenumbers include built-in classification and need-to-know enforcement at the data item level.
 It supports open and Windows environments, and the ability to run on a range of devices from tiny Raspberry PI and Arduino controllers to big-data clusters.

 Truenumbers is a workhorse for military systems that can stay on mission, stand the test of time, and reliably turn ideas into the systems we need for information dominance.